ahmerb/typescript-sequelize-article/article.md

 Now you're enticed, let's get started.
 We will be creating a simple JSON api for a blog post website.
 Apparently, there's a big gap in the market for a site where tech nerds, croissant enthusiasts and techno heads can come together to post blogs.
 So, our website will allow blogs in these three different categories.
 Here's the database schema.

-> TODO: Probably, in future, change this to a schema picture like the one Martin made for persp.

 | Users           | Posts                                          | Comments         | PostUpvotes       |
 |-----------------|------------------------------------------------|------------------|-------------------|
 | id: number      | id: number                                     | id: number       | PostId: number    |